Anjana940/Traffic-Signal-Controller/README.md

-Projects
-1) Designed a Traffic Signal Controller in verilog
+# Traffic Signal Controller

-2) Design of a 1010 pattern detector using Moore FSM.
+For Traffic Signal Controller I have assumed 4 paths and by assuming their possible patterns I have designed a Traffic Signal Controller with the help of FSM.